vexx32/vexx32.github.io/_posts/2018-11-29-Dynamic-ValidateSet.md

 where it isn't needed.
 Unfortunately, `dynamicparam` can be complicated, quirky, and frustrating to work with, and is really best avoided in a majority of cases when creating advanced functions or _script cmdlets_, as I've occasionally heard them called.
-Thankfully, there are a few alternatives hat are often a good bit easier.
+Thankfully, there are a few alternatives that are often a good bit easier.

 # Option 1: `[ArgumentCompleter()]` and `[ValidateScript()]`